-Visit the Denali Sled Dogs
+9. Visit the Denali Sled Dogs

+The sled dog kennels are open all year round, and there is no additional fee to visit them.
 Alaskan dogs are usually calm as you see them near their kennels, wagging their tails happily.
-Denali National Park allows you to pet these friendly dogs and take pictures with them.
+Denali National Park lets you pet and take pictures with these friendly dogs.

 Unlike most sled dogs, which adhere to a fierce pack mentality, these sled dogs are full of character, love the attention, and can be real showoffs!
-They also like to sit on top of their wooden kennels and enjoy the evening after a long day of sledding and protecting the Park’s wildlife.
+They also like to sit on their wooden kennels and enjoy the evening after a long day of sledding and protecting the Park’s wildlife.

-Do a Backcountry Jeep Tour and Tour the Denali Highway
+10. Experience a Backcountry Jeep Tour

 Denali National Park is known for its beautiful wildlife and wildflowers.
 It’s also well known for its amazing lakes.
 One of the most popular lakes in Denali is Wonder Lake, the largest body of water in Denali National Park.